 - Are there machines that need daily or unique maintenance work?

 Next, ask workers about both the standard and non-routine tasks they are expected to perform.
-If a task is performed frequently, it may help prioritize it; however, if a non-routine task is highly hazardous, it may need to be first on the list.
+If a task is performed often, it may help to prioritize a risk assessment for it.
+However, if a non-routine task is highly hazardous, it may need to be first on the list.

 Now that the hazards have been listed and ranked, it’s time to think about controls.
 Implement controls as needed, starting with the most frequent or severe hazards.
 Once the controls are put in place, revisit the area to check if the controls are adequate or if more stringent measures are needed.